By hitting okay and proceeding to my site, you are agreeing to your data being used in this way.

 As I said, I wanted to keep these as simple and as accessible as possible, but of course more the merrier when it comes to setting out banchan / add ins for people to help theirselves to on the table – of course kimchee is a prime candidate, but pretty much anything I mentioned that would make a good kimbap filling would also be a great addition to these lettuce wraps.

-So, what Korean ingredients have I included in my marinade for that Korean barbecue flavour?
+So, what Korean ingredients have I included in my marinade for these Korean Chicken Lettuce Wraps for that Korean barbecue flavour?

 Well, regular readers of my recipes won’t need any introduction to gochujang, the sweet, spicy, fermented Korean chilli paste that has a permanent place in my fridge door and I like to use in everything (you can read more about gochujang in my love letter to it here) but doenjang may be less familiar, a dark, savoury, funky fermented soy bean paste which most certainly is not miso, but if you’ve never tried it before, brown rice miso paste would be your closest point of reference for both flavour, texture and usage.
 You can find both in the Asian section of some of the bigger supermarkets these days (Sainsbury’s is rather good for this) but I usually get them both when I do a big Sous Chef order for specialist ingredients a couple of times a year as they have a fantastic Korean section.